eslint/eslint/docs/developer-guide/development-environment.md

 1. Click on Profiles

 You should start to see profiles for each run show up on the left side.
 If not, reload the page in the browser.
 Once all three profiles have completed, they will be available for inspection.

-## Workflow

-Whenever you make changes to the ESLint source files, you'll need to run `npm test` to rerun the tests.
-The workflow is:

-1. Make changes
-2. Run `npm test` to run tests on the command line

-You'll have to do this each time you make a change.
-The tests are run automatically whenever a pull request is received, so make sure to verify your changes work before submitting them.